Simply put, art conservation is the preservation of cultural heritage for future generations

 We all have tangible things in our life that we cherish, that we might say have become a part of who we are, or maybe even represent parts of our identities - be they cultural, geographical, religious, or otherwise.
 Throughout the lives of humans, objects have carried meaning purely because we make things and then interact with those things.
 Conservation professionals are dedicated to preserving the physical tangible things that have come to be important to history, society, and world cultures, but also are ever mindful of all those intangible qualities that make them so very important.

-Our cultural heritage is threatened every day by repeated exposure to a variety of detrimental factors, including excessive light, temperature, and humidity extremes, pests, pollutants, and poor handling, not to mention natural disasters, and deliberate acts of terrorism.
-The survival of this heritage depends on the availability of educated and trained conservation professionals.
+Our cultural heritage is threatened every day by repeated exposure to a variety of detrimental factors, including excessive light, temperature, humidity fluctuation, pests, pollutants, and poor handling, not to mention natural disasters, and deliberate acts of terrorism.
+The survival of this heritage depends on the availability of educated and trained, sensitive and socially aware conservation professionals.

 Who are conservation professionals?

-Conservators and conservation professionals, as they are called in the U.S., are often the custodians of those historically important tangible things.
-They go through years of intense training, typically at the Master's level, focused in materials science, art history, and the fine arts in order to evenly develop their scientific training, research abilities, and hand skills.
+Conservators, as they are called in the U.S., are often the custodians of those historically important tangible things.
+They go through years of intense training, typically at the Master's level, focused in materials science, art history, and the fine arts, in order to evenly develop their scientific training, research abilities, and hand skills.
 Conservators, or "restorers" as they are called in some parts of Europe, can be found working in museum conservation laboratories, on archaeological digs, in the private sector as small business owners, on scaffolding working on architectural facades or large scale sculptures, and in libraries and archives or university collections.
 Conservators often specialize in a particular material or group of objects such as paintings, art on paper, textiles, library and archival artifacts, photographs, archaeological or ethnographic materials, sculpture, furniture or decorative objects.
+The skillset of a conservator is, above all, interdisciplinary.
+You can also find them serving in leadership roles for humanities-based granting agencies, world culture alliances, research facilities, academic programs, and more.

 What exactly do they do?

 According to the American Institute for Conservation (AIC), the main governing body of the profession in the U.S., conservators are charged with "certain obligations to the cultural property, to its owners and custodians, to the conservation profession, and to society as a whole."
 These obligations are strictly outlined in the AIC Code of Ethics.
-Before taking on any treatment, conservators must first understand the materials and methods of construction of a cultural object, as well as its historical significance.
+Before taking on any project, conservators must first understand the materials and methods of construction of a cultural object, as well as its historical significance.
 In this way, conservators ensure that any action undertaken is in keeping with the artist or maker's original intent, that any intervention is as minimal as possible and will not damage the original material, that materials used in treatment have been thoroughly tested and proven to have good aging properties, and finally, that every action undertaken is rigorously documented, both through written reports and photographic documentation.
+Any and all stakeholders are consulted throughout the process.

 But they don't just do treatments, do they?